rusS-hi03/Elevate-labs/README.md

 this is the images when command used was nmap -p 1-65535 -T4 -A -v 192.168.1.0/24
 <img width="1919" height="1062" alt="image" src="https://github.com/user-attachments/assets/0db1fd2c-a397-47b0-9adc-4a5bd7e2a210" />

-this is the image result when command used was
 <img width="1916" height="1050" alt="image" src="https://github.com/user-attachments/assets/fa4654d3-6cb3-4d06-b701-e9fad0547900" />